Advanced Techniques

 Using JAX Scan for Sequential Processing

-For large graphs or long training sequences, use jax.lax.scan
+For large graphs or long training sequences, use jax.lax.scan to reduce memory consumption:

 import jax